 Not according to Den Jones, Director of Enterprise Security at Adobe, “… it’s a combination of the users AND the devices they are coming from …” that determines trust.
 In the zero-trust world, context is important.
 It’s not enough to just know who the actor is.

 The engine behind needs to consider all contexts of the user and the very attempt of accessing a certain resource – including but not limited to device postures, security postures and risk postures.
 Endpoint management provides the context of the device or the endpoint that the user is using.
 Access management properly authenticates and identifies the user.
 At a coarse-grained level, Access Management can react immediately based on device posture alone whether to authorize access or not.
 But the information can be used in conjunction with fine-grained policies to provide contextual access at the resource level if properly configured.
 This, when combined with additional risk posturing from external risk engines such as a threat detection and UEBA engines forms the basis of a risk-based authorization model – as illustrated by the following security controls: Risk-Based Authentication, Risk-Based Governance, and Risk-Based EMM Management.

 Den has developed a Zero-Trust framework at Adobe called The Zero-Trust Enterprise Network (or ZEN) – based on the very principles of these security controls.
 Learn more about Adobe’s challenges, solution and lessons learned by reading the case study.
-If you are interested in the details of their architecture and integration deployment with Okta and VMware, watch the webinar.

 About the Author: Eric Woodland, Partner Solutions Technical Architect (Endpoint/Mobile) for Okta, has over a decade of experience in the mobility and endpoint space – having spent time as a professional services veteran for MobileIron and as an IT practitioner.
 Okta is a member of the IDSA.